Blurred woman managing stress sitting on a couch in a minimalist room with a side table holding a vase of sunflowers.

 • Many driven women reach a point where they're ticking off all the boxes, but still feel empty.
 Working with a Boston & NYC Therapist can help reconnect you with your values, realign your goals, and rediscover what makes you happy and fulfilled outside of achievement.

-• Absolutely.
+• Yes.
 Multiple studies, including research published in major psychology journals, demonstrate that online therapy produces equivalent outcomes to in-person sessions for anxiety and stress treatment.

 • Online across Massachusetts and New York, including Boston, Cambridge, Back Bay, Seaport, Manhattan and Brooklyn.